 Graduate Program Overview

-The LSU Department of Biological and Agricultural Engineering offers graduate programs at the master's and Ph.D. levels.
-The Master of Science in Biological and Agricultural Engineering is a departmental program.
-The department cooperates with the College of Engineering in offering interdisciplinary master's and Ph.D. degrees in Engineering Science with Biological and Agricultural Engineering as the major area of study.
+The LSU Department of Biological and Agricultural Engineering offers graduate programs at the Master and PhD levels.
+The Master of Science in Biological and Agricultural Engineering is a departmental program, while the department also cooperates with the College of Engineering in offering interdisciplinary Master and PhD degrees in Engineering Science with Biological and Agricultural Engineering as the major area of study.

 The Master of Science Degree Program

-The Ph.D. program typically requires three years of work beyond the master's degree, including a minimum of 54 hours of approved course work beyond the bachelor's degree, 27 hours of which must be engineering courses, and a dissertation based on original research.
-Student programs are guided by a major professor from the department and a committee of four or five other graduate faculty members.
-Ph.D. students (with the help of a major professor) are expected to make most of the decisions concerning course work, research, and selection of committee members.
-A guide for students pursuing a doctoral program describing the detailed requirements and a chronological guide are also available.
+The PhD program typically requires three years of work beyond the master's degree, including a minimum of 42 hours of approved course work beyond the bachelor's degree, at least half of which must be engineering courses and at least 12 hours in Biological Engineering, and a dissertation based on original research.
+Student programs are guided by a major professor from the department and a committee of at least two additional graduate faculty members.
+PhD students (with the help of a major professor) are expected to make most of the decisions concerning course work, research, and selection of committee members.
+A guide for students pursuing a doctoral program describing the detailed requirements and a chronological guide are available.

 - satisfactory scores on the verbal and quantitative portions of the Graduate Record Examination (GRE),